tcosmo/cosmo.st/posts/c-for-python-programmers/part3-memory-and-pointers-i.md

 ### Invalid addresses

-Here is a very simple example of invalid address:
+Here is a very simple example of an invalid address:

 ```C
 int* p = NULL;
 printf("%d", *p);
 ```

-The value `NULL` is used as a default and initialization value for pointers to mean **I am not pointing to anything**.
+The value `NULL` is used as a default/initialization value for pointers to mean **I am not pointing to anything**.
 The program will crash with the infamous `segmentation fault (core dumped)` as we are trying to access data at an invalid address.

 `NULL` pointers are often used for error management in C. For instance if we try to open a file that does not exists: